Q: When were you born?

 Q: What were your best and worst subjects at school?

-A: My best subjects were english, drama and music (I played the Trumpet).
+A: My best subjects were English, Drama and Music (I played the Trumpet).
 My worst was maths.
 I hated it so much I used to sit at the back of the class and write poetry.

 Q: Do you have any brothers or sisters?

-Q: Have you got any children?
+Q: Do you have any children?

 A: Yes, I have a daughter, Jane, and a son, Tim, and three stepsons, Sam, Joe and Ben.
 They're all grown-up now but I get to see them lots and love hanging out with them.
+And I also have a gorgeous little Grandson called Freddy!

 Q: What were you like when you were young?

 A: Life was hard when I was small.
 I was born into a very troubled family.
-My Dad was an angry man.
+My Dad was a very angry man.
 He used to shout and get really violent.
 He'd break stuff and do mean things.
 My lovely mum, my brother, my sister and I used to sit and tremble with fear.
 I quickly learnt to be as quiet as a mouse.
 I even learnt to cry without making a sound.
 When I was 10 years old and my dad left we all breathed a huge sigh of relief.
-And although life became more peaceful it took us years to get over the shock of living with him.
+Although life became more peaceful it took us years to get over the shock of living with him.

 Q: Did you always want to be a writer?